Irving, Texas: Economy

 Several large businesses have headquarters in Irving, including Nexstar Media Group, Aeroxchange, Caliber Home Loans, Nautilus Hyosung America, Inc., Chuck E. Cheese, Cicis, Commercial Metals, Envoy Air (formerly American Eagle), Gruma, H.D.
 Vest, Kimberly-Clark, La Quinta Inns and Suites, Michaels Stores, 7-Eleven, Southern Star Concrete, Inc., Stellar, a global contact center provider, Zale Corporation, Fluor Corporation, Flowserve, NCH Corporation, ITW Polymers Sealants North America, Celanese Corporation, a leading producer of specialty chemicals, Vistra Energy and its subsidiary TXU Energy, McKesson Corporation, and LXI Enterprise Storage.
 In June 2022, Caterpillar Inc, a construction and mining equipment manufacturer, announced it would move its headquarters to Irving.

 The city is also home to the national headquarters of the Boy Scouts of America.

 Subsidiaries of foreign companies

-The headquarters of Nokia America and NEC Corporation of America are in Irving.
-The American headquarters of BlackBerry was in Irving.
+The headquarters of NEC Corporation of America are in Irving.
+Headquarters formerly based in Irving include BlackBerry and Nokia America which has since moved to Dallas.

 Perhaps as a result of the Nokia-Irving connection, Irving is twinned with Nokia's headquarters city, Espoo in Finland.

 Irving is also the Headquarters of OSG USA INC., which is the North American Subsidiary of OSG Corporation in Japan.
 OSG is a leading provider of high end cutting tools used in industries such as automotive and aerospace.